NicolasDenoyelle/Hierarchical-monitors/README.md

 The plot script is not installed and is located [here](utils/hmon_plot.R).

 Use the command `Rscript hmon_plot.R -h` to output usage help of the script.

+All the monitor without field `SILENT:=1` are printed to a trace file usable by the script.

 Below is an example of plot output, on an application producing L2 miss phases.
 L2 misses accumulation was recorded along time, and clustered in the plot script.